-We appreciate this opportunity to present written testimony in opposition to SB 175, which would change tax rates, impose new taxes on rent and royalty income, increase taxes on tobacco and alcohol and increase business filing fees.
+We appreciate this opportunity to present written testimony in opposition to SB 188, which would increase income taxes.

 First of all, budgets for the current and next two years can be balanced without a tax increase.
 The adjacent table is a modified version of the Governor's Budget Proposal.
 It uses the Governor's budget proposals except for the KPERS changes and his tax increases.
 We also add our recommended use of school cash reserves, performancebased budget savings, the actual revenue variance above estimates for November through January and assumes a similar positive variance for the last five months.